 Slip and Fall:

 A nonprofit provides janitorial work opportunities to functional disabled clients.
-On one occasion, a client forgot to put out warning cones while mopping an office floor and the claimant slipped and fell on her way to a restroom.
+On one occasion, a client of the nonprofit forgot to put out warning cones while mopping an office floor and the claimant slipped and fell on her way to a restroom.
 She suffered a torn ligament in her right knee and a right wrist sprain.
 The nonprofit had the right protocols in place, which included the use of warning cones, but the client simply forgot to use them.
 The claim was settled at mediation for $50,000.
 Legal expenses were more than $17,000.

 A nonprofit runs a transitional housing program for clients recovering from alcohol or substance abuse.
 The clients are required to pay subsidized rent and actively participate in the recovery programs.
 One client was not doing either, so with the approval of its legal counsel, the nonprofit had the client removed.
 The client, acting as his own attorney, filed suit in both Federal and State courts, claiming $10 million in emotional distress.
 The case went to a jury, and based on the nonprofit’s clear records and a subsequent compliance finding by the funding agency, we obtained a defense verdict.
 However, legal costs were more than $95,000.